dexpiper/ifaxbotcovid/README.md

 - The core functionality is provided by *ifaxbotcovid.parser.texparser* module.

 - Textparser finds values essential for the future news material with pre-written regular expressions (the *re* module from the Standard Python Library).
-Regexes are defined in [*ifaxbotcovid.config.regex* module](https://github.com/dexpiper/ifaxbotcovid/blob/5363811584cac8b1266953a2e9e23576c96a9d47/ifaxbotcovid/config/regex.py).
+Regexes are defined in [*/ifaxbotcovid/parser/regexp/ dir*](https://github.com/dexpiper/ifaxbotcovid/blob/main/ifaxbotcovid/parser/regexp/regex.py).
 Bot is designed to deal with some deviations in press-release text, so most of the variables have 2-3 regexes to try.

 **Variables to find**:
    - COVID cases ----------- \